 After your installation is complete, you will be given a Certificate of Installation.
 In many states, you are required to provide this document to your monitoring authority for review.
 In other states, we will electronically notify your state of the installation.
-We will let you know your states requirements when we schedule your installation.
+Call us to learn more about your state’s requirements.

 Depending on your states regulations, you:

 - May not be allowed to regain your unrestricted driving privileges until you have completed your ignition interlock requirements